jnko/SimpleDatabaseBackup/README.md

 https://github.com/jnko/SimpleDatabaseBackup/raw/master/SimpleDatabaseBackup.plgx

 # Can I change the number of backups ?
-At the moment it it hard-coded in the sources, but you may follow the excellent documentation on the KeePass website and build your own customized plugin.
-On the other hand you can create an issue here and I probably add this freature request.
+At the time of writing this it is hard-coded in the sources, but you may follow the excellent documentation on the KeePass website and build your own customized plugin.
+On the other hand you can create an issue here and if there is some need from the users I will add this freature request.

 # Further information
 This plugin is heavily based on the DatabaseBackup plugin written by Francis Noël which you can find here: